 Samsung Billionaire Jay Y. Lee Acquitted in Succession Suit

 (Bloomberg) -- Samsung Electronics Co.
-Executive Chairman Jay Y. Lee scored an important victory Monday after a Seoul court acquitted him of stock manipulation charges, finally removing the threat of jail time that dogged the billionaire for more than a decade.
+Executive Chairman Jay Y. Lee scored an important victory Monday after a Seoul court acquitted him of stock manipulation charges, allowing the billionaire to keep leading a conglomerate under threat from rivals old and new.

 Most Read from Bloomberg